-Tell the students that keyboard, mouse, scanner, webcam, graphic tablet, joystick, microphone and touchscreen are used as input devices in a computer.
+Tell the students that keyboard, mouse, scanner, webcam, graphic tablet, joystick and microphone are used as input devices in a computer.

 Introduce the term Process as action performed by computer on the instructions given by us.

 Tell the students that Central Processing Unit (CPU) is processing device of a computer and is called brain of the computer.